pacha/vem-statusline/README.md

 Displaying the current Git branch name
 --------------------------------------

-Vem Statusline can optionally display the current branch of the repository you're working on.
+You can optionally display the current branch of the repository you're working on.
 To do so you need a Git Vim plugin.

 If you don't have any Git Vim plugin and just want to display the name of